 Before we continue with the Topaz Video AI review, let’s first look at the comparison video that I used Topaz to upscale 640*480 video to 4K by its AI engine.
 That’s amazing, isn’t it?

 While Topaz Video Enhance AI is the best software for AI video upscaling up to 8k, AI de-interlacing, AI slow-motion, and AI boosting, Topazlabs still does not think it is perfect.
 This is because it has problems dealing with videos with variable FPS, repeating frames, or changing scenes, as it is designed to treat videos as constant-rate images.

 Also, when you run the previous version and want to upscale and boost the FPS or create a slow-motion version, you will have to do jobs separately.

-Now, we have the good news.
-Topaz rebuilds its Video Enhance AI and renames it to Video AI with a brand new flat-designed UI like its Photo AI.
-Topaz brings the new coded Video AI version 3 with new AI models, parallel tasks, and filters to do batch AI upscaling, AI stabilizing, AI slow motion, AI frame interpolating, etc., simultaneously.
+Because of the above reasons, Topaz rebuilds its Video Enhance AI and renames it to Video AI with a brand new flat-designed UI like its Photo AI.
+Topaz brings the new coded Video AI with new AI models, parallel tasks, and filters to do batch AI upscaling, AI stabilizing, AI slow motion, AI frame interpolating, etc., simultaneously.

 Topaz Video AI System Requirements

 We can use Topaz Video AI on our Windows PC and Mac.
 And it’s compatible with Apple Silicon Macs too.
 However, Linux is currently not supported.
 You will see the detailed requirements here:

 Operating System: Windows 10, 11 (64-bit only), macOS 10.14 and later